tomanistor/osprey/README.md

 ### Cache Busting
 To implement cache busting of CSS and JS static assets with something like Gulp.js and [gulp-hash](https://www.npmjs.com/package/gulp-hash), change the config.toml parameters `cacheBustCSS` and `cacheBustJS` from `false` to `true` and follow [this setup guide](http://danbahrami.io/articles/building-a-production-website-with-hugo-and-gulp-js/#building-a-gulp-pipeline:c9938300a3bdba2018b469c2485ca2b6).

+## Contributions
+If you'd like to help with the development of this theme, I encourage you to submit a pull request or create an issue if you find a bug.
+All help is appreciated.

 ## License
 This theme is released under the GNU 3.0 license.
 For more information read the [license](https://github.com/tomanistor/osprey/blob/master/LICENSE.md).